 Received: August 18, 2016; Revised: September 22, 2016.
 Accepted: November 2, 2016.
 Published online November 3, 2016.

-Hypocalcemia is an important metabolic disease of dairy cows during the transition period, although the effect of hypocalcemia on biological function in dairy cows remains unknown.
-In this study, proteomic, mass spectrum, bioinformatics and western blotting were employed to identify differentially expressed proteins related to serum Ca concentration.
-Serum samples from dairy cows were collected at three time points: 3rd days before calving (day -3), the day of calving (day 0), and 3rd days after calving (day +3).
+Objective: Hypocalcemia is an important metabolic disease of dairy cows during the transition period, although the effect of hypocalcemia on biological function in dairy cows remains unknown.
+Method: In this study, proteomic, mass spectrum, bioinformatics and western blotting were employed to identify differentially expressed proteins related to serum Ca concentration.
+Serum samples from dairy cows were collected at three time points: 3rd days before calving (day –3), the day of calving (day 0), and 3rd days after calving (day +3).
 According to the Ca concentration on day 0, a total of 27 dairy cows were assigned to one of three groups (clinical, subclinical, and healthy).
-Samples collected on day -3 were used for discovery of differentially expressed proteins, which were separated and identified via proteomic analysis and mass spectrometry.
-Bioinformatic analysis was performed to determine the function of the identified proteins (Gene Ontology and Pathway analysis).
+Samples collected on day –3 were used for discovery of differentially expressed proteins, which were separated and identified via proteomic analysis and mass spectrometry.
+Bioinformatics analysis was performed to determine the function of the identified proteins (gene ontology and pathway analysis).
 The differentially expressed proteins were verified by western blot analysis.
-There were 57 differential spots separated and eight different proteins were identified.
-Vitamin D-binding protein precursor (GC), alpha-2-macroglobulin (A2M) protein, and apolipoprotein A-IV were related to hypocalcemia by bioinformatic analysis.
-Due to its specific expression (up-regulated in clinical hypocalcemia and down-regulated in subclinical hypocalcemia), A2M was selected for validation.
+Results: There were 57 differential spots separated and eight different proteins were identified.
+Vitamin Dbinding protein precursor (groupspecific component, GC), alpha2macroglobulin (A2M) protein, and apolipoprotein AIV were related to hypocalcemia by bioinformatics analysis.
+Due to its specific expression (upregulated in clinical hypocalcemia and downregulated in subclinical hypocalcemia), A2M was selected for validation.
 The results were consistent with those of proteomic analysis.
-The down-regulated expression of GC was a probable cause of the decrease in calcium concentration.
+Conclusion: A2M was as an early detection index for distinguishing clinical and subclinical hypocalcemia.
+The possible pathogenesis of clinical hypocalcemia caused by GC and apolipoprotein AIV was speculated.
+The downregulated expression of GC was a probable cause of the decrease in calcium concentration.

 Asian-Australasian Association of Animal Production Societies(AAAP)